Steve-Mcl/node-red-contrib-cron-plus/README.md

     * add - add one or more dynamic schedules
     * describe - describe solar events or cron expression (without the need to add a schedule)
       * useful for creating a [dynamic dashboard like this](https://flows.nodered.org/flow/79a66966a6cc655a827872a4af794b94)
+* Persist schedules and state
+  * In local file system (default)
+  * In memory or persistent context (as of V2.0.0)
+  * Persist state of schedules (as of V2.0.0) (i.e. if a schedule is paused, it will remain paused after a restart)
 * Recognises system clock changes and recalculates schedules
   * change detection can now be customised by adding an entry in `settings.js` or an environment variable named `CRONPLUS_MAX_CLOCK_DIFF` (as of V2.0.0)
 * Demo flows demonstrating many of the capabilities.
 Import via node-red menu > import > examples.
-* Optional timezone setting supporting UTC and Region/Area (e.g. Europe/London)
+* Optional time zone setting supporting UTC and Region/Area (e.g. Europe/London)

 Install
 -------